-Data are collected from context-based information and knowledge and also traced from relevant influences, interests and interpretations on Savamala.
-Agency and relationships of the above chosen human/non-human actors are tracked by their associations within different levels of decision making (top-down urban planning, interest-based transformations and bottom-up participatory and urban design activities) in a visual manner.
+Data are collected from context-based information and knowledge and also traced from relevant influences, interests and interpretations of Savamala.
+The agency and relationships of the human/non-human actors chosen here are tracked by their associations within different levels of decision-making (top-down urban planning, interest-based transformations and bottom-up participatory and urban design activities) in a visual manner.
 The resulting actor-network map is a node-link illustration of the present day urban complexity in Savamala.
-The visualization strategy in terms of categories comes from the adopted ANT elements: each node is a human/non-human entity (category: nature of actors) visually interpreted through mediator, association and agency properties (nature of networks and networks of influences) while the number and quality of links (nature of assemblages) represent type and number of urban assemblage networks they contribute to.
+The visualization strategy in terms of categories comes from the adopted ANT elements: each node is a human/non-human entity (category: nature of actors) visually interpreted through mediator, association and agency properties (nature of networks and networks of influences) while the number and quality of links (nature of assemblages) represent the type and number of urban assemblage networks they contribute to.

 First of all, the potential of such illustration of actor-networks at the local level is in its strong relationship to ”the global”.
-Moreover, such visual map of actors and relations they build contain information loaded associations (nature, type, primary & secondary function, scale of influence).
-While actors are nodes whose form depends on their intermediary/mediatory role, the size indicate influence, the fill and outline represent their primary and secondary function, its location in the cycle corresponds to their social function, and the proximity to the center is their network of influence.
+Moreover, this type of visual map of actors and the relations they build contain information loaded associations (nature, type, primary & secondary function, scale of influence).
+While actors are nodes whose form depends on their intermediary/mediatory role, their size indicates influence, the fill and outline represent their primary and secondary function, their location in the cycle corresponds to their social function, and their proximity to the center is their network of influence.
 The connections between them are assemblages.

-Yet, such interpretation could not bias the potential reader, as it is without any notion of value or meaning initially inscribed in it.
-Namely, the networks could be interpreted differently according to the interpreter’s background and interest, but still keeping the minimal amount of information already inscribed in how the networks are visualized.
-An- other quality may be its data saturation and contingency and its capacity to contain the complexity of the social world.
+Yet, such an interpretation could not bias the potential reader, as it is without any notion of value or meaning initially inscribed in it.
+Namely, the networks might be interpreted differently according to the interpreter’s background and interest, but still keeping the minimal amount of information already inscribed in how the networks are visualized.
+Another quality may be its data saturation and contingency and its capacity to contain the complexity of the social world.

-The introduction of qualitative tuning for nodes-actors gives it a self-containing character.
-Namely, its advantage to other ANT diagrammes is that this one embodies internal networks (the nature of elements) as well external ones (assemblages).
-Moreover, this diagramme aims at keeping relation to spaces as well by making the concrete spatial references of the social distributions (actor-networks) to the exact places on the map.
+The introduction of qualitative tuning for nodes-actors gives this diagram a self-containing character.
+Namely, its advantage to other ANT diagrams is that this one embodies internal networks (the nature of elements) as well external ones (assemblages).
+Moreover, this diagram aims at keeping the relation to spaces as well by making concrete spatial references of the social distributions (actor-networks) to the exact places on the map.

-In sum, the combination of such traits facilitates the digitalization of the diagramme and keeps it strongly related to reality.
-Digitalizing the diagramme may enable adding a 3rd dimension to it and visualising the time component through the stack of parallel layers.
+In sum, the combination of such traits facilitates the digitalization of the diagram and keeps it strongly related to reality.
+Digitalizing the diagram may enable adding a 3rd dimension to it and visualising the time component through the stack of parallel layers.
 Even though piled, these time-space realms of the social are also interconnected.
-Therefore, it is also essential to overcome intersecting and represent the social as continuity, what it actually is in reality.
+Therefore, it is also essential to overcome such intersecting and represent the social as a continuity, what it actually is in reality.

-Mapping actor-network distributions in urban decision making
+Mapping actor-network distributions in urban decision-making

 Bearing in mind that the initial actor/actor groups are identified through the morphology of urban decision-making, this extensive ANT analysis has argued in favour of representing its amenability/conduct in terms of the overlap and collision of different urban assemblage networks.